 Parabens are preservatives that are used in products that contain water.
 They work to prevent bacteria and mold growth.

 Parabens are endocrine-disrupting chemicals that affect the hormonal systems of all organisms that they come in contact with.
-It does this through it's ability to mimic estrogen.
+It does this through its ability to mimic estrogen, a hormone produced by your body.

 The most commonly used parabens are methylparaben, propylparaben, and butylparaben, according to the FDA.
 Look for these names on the labels of products that you use.

-BPA or Bisphenol A is a pretty well know chemical that is used in the packaging of hundreds of everyday plastic and canned products; from lotion bottles to meat & produce.
+BPA or Bisphenol A is a pretty well know chemical that is used in the packaging of hundreds of everyday plastic and canned products; from lotion bottles to meats & produce.

 What people may not know is that BPA is a synthetic estrogen that disrupts your endocrine system (your hormonal system).
 It is thought to have the same health implications as parabens & phthalates.

-BPA has also been linked to asthma, obesity, and breast cancer.
+BPA has also been linked to health conditions such as asthma and obesity.
 More companies are becoming aware and are making changes, but the responsibility will always fall on the consumer to become wiser when out shopping.

 Look for bottles that are BPA-free.
 If a product is BPA-free it will usually say so on the label.
 If there is no info on the label about it being BPA-free, then it probably contains BPA - not good!

 Sodium Lauryl Sulfate or SLS is a very common chemical used in skin and body care products, mainly to create foam when lathered.
-SLS is similar to Phthalates in that it is used to penetrate the skin quickly which can serve to be a major issue when coupled with other toxic chemicals that are in the product.
+SLS is similar to Phthalates in that it is used to penetrate the skin quickly, which can serve to be a major issue when coupled with other toxic chemicals that may be in the product.

 While there has been debates about the safety of SLS and ALS (Ammonium Laurel Sulfate), we encourage our readers to still be aware of the potential dangers that come with using products that contain these chemicals.

 Formaldehyde is another commonly preserving chemical mainly known for its use in embalming.
-What many people may not know is that Formaldehyde is considered a cancer causing agent by the National Cancer Institute.
+What many people may not know is that Formaldehyde also has the potential to cause health problems.

 An even lesser known fact is that not only is Formaldehyde used in products like shampoos, lotions, and deodorant; it is also used in the construction of many homes in the forms of glue, plywood, and insulation.